 ‘Democracy prevailed’: Biden aims to unify divided nation

-President-elect Joe Biden pointedly criticized President Donald Trump on Monday for threatening core principles of democracy even as he told Americans that their form of self-government ultimately “prevailed.”
+President-elect Joe Biden pointedly criticized President Donald Trump for threatening core principles of democracy even as he told Americans that their form of self-government ultimately “prevailed.”

 Democracy, Biden said, has been “pushed, tested, threatened.”
 But he said it proved to be “resilient, true, and strong.”